 While Yosemite boasts many beautiful sights, it also lays claim to North America's highest waterfall: Yosemite Falls.
 The beautiful cascade is also among the world's top 10 highest.
-To get an up-close look at Yosemite Falls, a short path takes you right to the bottom for an amazing look at this stunning formation.
+To get an up close look at Yosemite Fall, a short path takes you right to the bottom for an amazing look at this stunning formation.

 For more information on Yosemite, visit their website.

 For information on the 4 gateways and entrances to Yosemite go to www.YosemiteGateways.com.